 At the Diabetic GP Clinic, our diabetes educators are credentialed - meaning they've undergone extra training and assessment in order to better help our patients.
 Focusing on your individual needs, they help with information and tips on lifestyle, healthy diet, regular exercise and medication management.
 They're schooled up on the latest in technologies - like bluetooth blood glucose meters and insulin pumps - to help make self-management easier.

-Our Credentialed Diabetes Educators Suzanne Radford and Andrea Macdonald also provide a handy link to other health professionals.
-With an in-depth knowledge on all aspects of diabetes they can recognise when you need to see other members of your health care team for example, a podiatrist, dietitian or an optometrist.
-They strive for all patients to be connected and engaged, armed with the latest information.
-They are here just for you.
+Our Credentialed Diabetes Educator Candice Cummins also provides a handy link to other health professionals.
+With an in-depth knowledge on all aspects of diabetes she can recognise when you need to see other members of your health care team for example, a podiatrist, dietitian or an optometrist.
+She strives for all patients to be connected and engaged, armed with the latest information.
+She is here just for you.

 Medicare assists with a rebate for seeing a diabetes educator under certain care plans.
 See your doctor for more information.
 Private healthcare insurance may also cover some costs, so check with your individual health fund too.